-There are several ways Honors College students can complete up to nine Honors credits outside the classroom.
+There are several ways Honors College students can complete up to nine Honors credits outside of Honors seminar courses.
 These experiences help students customize their educational experience under the guidance of some of the best faculty members on campus.
-Non-seminar options include:
+You can read more about the non-seminar options below.
+We highly recommend meeting with an Honors advisor to talk about the non-seminar proposal process before submitting your proposal.
+You can find the link to the non-seminar submission form HERE.

 Senior Honors Thesis